 House points may be awarded for a variety of reasons at staff discretion.
-Staff should award approximately two per lesson and record each House point on the Stretch and Challenge website.
-The student will the highest number of House points for each House each term will receive a reward at the success assemblies.
+Staff should award House points regularly in lessons and record each House point on the Stretch and Challenge website.
+The student with the highest number of House points for each House each term will receive a reward at the success assemblies and at Prize Giving.